vimeo/VimeoUpload/README.md

 In order to start an upload, you need a file URL pointing to the video file on disk that you would like to upload.

-The steps required to obtain the file URL will vary depending on whether you are uploading a [PHAsset](#obtaining-a-file-url-for-a-phasset), an [ALAsset](#obtaining-a-file-url-for-an-alasset), or an [asset that you manage](#obtaining-a-file-url-for-an-asset-that-you-manage) outside of the device Photos environment.
+The steps required to obtain the file URL will vary depending on whether you are uploading a [PHAsset](#obtaining-a-file-url-for-a-phasset) or an [asset that you manage](#obtaining-a-file-url-for-an-asset-that-you-manage) outside of the device Photos environment.
 Once you have a valid file URL, you will use it to [start your upload](#start-your-upload).

-Unfortunately, because of how Apple's [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) and [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) APIs are designed uploading directly from a [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) or [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) resource URL is not possible.
-In order to upload [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html)s and [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/)s you will need to first create a copy of the asset itself and upload from that copy.
+Unfortunately, because of how Apple's [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) APIs are designed, uploading directly from a [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) resource URL is not possible.
+In order to upload [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html)s you will need to first create a copy of the asset itself and upload from that copy.
 See below for instructions on how to do this.

 #### Obtaining a File URL For a PHAsset